bdnorris/DES-340/projects/project01A.md

 ### Points: 50

-Often, we'll be discussing in class how web design is different than print.
-However, one thing that designing for screens and print have in common is that typography is often the cornerstone of a successful design.
-There are differences in the details, but the foundational concepts are still the same.
+Often, we'll be discussing in class how designing for screens and the web is different than designing for print.
+However, one thing they have in common is that typography is often the cornerstone of a successful design.
+There are differences in the details, but the foundational concepts are the same.

 We'll start this multi-part project by focusing on good typographic hierarchy by designing a post for a blog.